Prepackaged Chapter 11 Timeline

 Also, there are 14 additional Schedules and supporting documents required for filing an ordinary Small Business Case.
 The District Court serving your area may not require all of these for a Pre-Packaged case.

-Your bankruptcy attorney will advise which of them need to be included in the filing package.
-Your bankruptcy attorney will also file several “1st Day Motions.
+Your bankruptcy attorney will suggest which of your assets need to be included in the bankruptcy petition and will file several “1st Day Motions.
 One of these will be a motion for an expedited processing of the pre-packaged case.

 (4) 1st Day Hearing:

 The court will hold a 1st Day Hearing within 24 to 48 hours of its receipt of the filing package.
 The court will issue an “Automatic Stay.”.
-The Automatic Stay immediately suspends all “non-priority debt” collection efforts, foreclosures, evictions, repossessions, and pending and contemplated lawsuits, until the bankruptcy is granted, converted, or dismissed by the court.
+The Automatic Stay restrains non-priority debt collection, Foreclosures, Evictions, Repossessions, and Lawsuits immediately for the bankruptcy period.

 At this meeting, the court will consider all 1st Day Motions filed by your attorney, including the motion for expediting the case.

-Once your business files its bankruptcy petition, the business may no longer incur expenses of any kind, pay bills, or use credit without prior permission from the court.
-The bankruptcy attorney will file “1st-Day Motions” with the bankruptcy petition, asking the court’s blanket approval allowing the business to conduct all financial transactions and operations that are necessary in the ordinary course of running the business.
-The attorney will also include a motion asking the court to approve “Debtor-In-Possession” borrowing – known as a “DIP Loan” – that will enable the business to borrow cash needed to pay expenses necessary to keep operating during the progress of the bankruptcy case.
+Once your business files its bankruptcy petition, the business may no longer incur expenses.
+The expenses can be of any kind.
+Be it paying the bills or using credit without prior permission from the court.
+The bankruptcy attorney will file “1st-Day Motions” with the bankruptcy petition.
+He will ask the court’s blanket approval allowing the business to conduct all financial transactions.
+He will also seek approval for operations necessary in the ordinary course of running the business.
+The attorney will also include a motion asking the court to approve “Debtor-In-Possession “borrowing”.
+This is called a “DIP Loan”.
+This will enable the business to borrow cash needed to pay expenses.
+And pay expenses necessary to keep operating during the progress of the bankruptcy case.
 These motions will be reviewed and ordered during the 1st Day Hearing.

 The court will set the deadline for creditors to file any objections at 28 days from the date of the petition.
 Also, the court will set the date for the combined Disclosure Statement and Plan Confirmation Hearing 35 days from the petition filing date.